MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/zero-trust-configuration.md

 You can use Intune or Azure Information Protection to manage the devices in the secondary tenant.
 To configure, you need to procure [Enterprise Mobility and Security (EMS)](/enterprise-mobility-security/solutions/ems-govt-service-description) licenses.

 **Configure cross-tenant access policies (XTAP).** Azure AD external identities (Azure AD B2B) [cross-tenant access settings](/azure/active-directory/external-identities/cross-tenant-access-overview) allow a secondary tenant to trust certain claims from the home primary tenant.
-Add the primary Azure AD tenant as an organization and update the Inbound access trust settings to include:
+Add the primary Azure AD tenant as an organization and update the [inbound trust settings](https://learn.microsoft.com/en-us/graph/api/resources/crosstenantaccesspolicy-overview?view=graph-rest-1.0#inbound-trust-settings-in-cross-tenant-access-settings) to include:

 - Trust multifactor authentication (MFA) from Azure AD tenants
 - Trust compliant devices